marschall/stored-procedure-proxy/README.md

 Assumptions
 -----------

-This projects makes a few assumptions about the environment it runs in.
+This projects makes a few assumptions about the environment it runs in:

 - You have a connection pool.
 - You manage transactions either directly or indirectly through JTA or through Spring or a similar way.

 Exception Translation
 ---------------------

+Different ways of handling exceptions are offered:

-- if the method declares `throws SQLException` no exception translation will happen
+- If the method declares `throws SQLException` no exception translation will happen and the original exception will be propagated.
-- if the does not method declare `throws SQLException` exception translation to an `UncheckedSQLException` will happen
+- If the does not method declare `throws SQLException` exception translation to an `UncheckedSQLException` will happen.
-- if the does not method declare `throws SQLException` exception and Spring is present translation will happen using Spring
+- If the does not method declare `throws SQLException` exception and Spring is present translation will happen using Spring [DataAccessException](http://docs.spring.io/autorepo/docs/spring/current/spring-framework-reference/html/dao.html) hierarchy.

 Caveats
 -------
 - no support for `java.util.Date` or `java.util.Calendar`, because JDBC doesn't support it
 - no support for `BigInteger`, because JDBC doesn't support it
 - no support for `ZonedDateTime`, because JDBC doesn't support it
-- all H2 procedures must be annotated with `@ReturnValue` because H2 does not support OUT parameters
 - uses [@Annotations](http://www.annotatiomania.com)
+- requires some knowledge about how the database driver handles calls (see below)

+#### H2
+- does not support out parameters, use either `@ReturnValue` or no annotation at all

+#### Postgres
-- pgjdbc requires Types.OTHER for ref cursors
+- pgjdbc requires `Types.OTHER` for ref cursors

+#### Mysql
-- mysql ref cursors don't work
+- mysql ref cursors only work if you use neither `@OutParameter` nor `@ReturnValue`

 Unsure
 ------